DDPronin/Rank-Turbulence-Delta/README.md

 # Rank-Turbulence Delta and Interpretable Approaches to Stylometric Delta Measures

-This repository accompanies the article:
+This repository contains the code and experimental materials for the article:

-**"Rank-Turbulence Delta and Interpretable Approaches to Stylometric Delta Measures"**
+Dmitry Pronin and Evgeny Kazartsev, “Rank-Turbulence Delta and Interpretable Approaches to Stylometric Delta Metrics,” *Digital Scholarship in the Humanities*, 2026. https://doi.org/10.1093/llc/fqag072
-Dmitry Pronin, Evgeny Kazartsev
-HSE University

-This Research is supported by Scientific Foundation of HSE-University in 2026, Faculty of Humanities project «Language, literature and culture in historical and social perspective»

-The manuscript is currently under review at *Digital Scholarship in the Humanities*.

-You can see our preprint on arXiv: https://arxiv.org/abs/2604.19499
+A preprint is available on arXiv: https://arxiv.org/abs/2604.19499

+Please cite the published version of record when using this repository.

 ## Overview